Sale of properties in Maasbommel Wamel

 3. Following a sales procedure.

-4. Implementing the selected plans.
+4. Implementation of the selected plans.

 Phase 1